jessehao05/spotify-ads/README.md

 1. open spotify and start listening to a song
 2. start volume.py script
-3. open webpage to see current track
+3. open webpage to login to spotify and see current track

-TO-DO:

-- change interval to be the length of the song for songs and the 15 seconds for ads
-- circular knob on progress bar (?)
-- time values at left and right of progress bar